-Ninth Grade Integrated Course Requirement
+Ninth Grade Integrated Course

 Humans in the Natural World (three credits)

 Using the tools of these three disciplines, this year-long course begins by asking “How Do We Know What We Know?”
 Starting with things we can observe locally, we will expand to connect to the global community.
 Students will be expected to collaborate with each other, make connections and synthesize information about their world from historical, scientific, artistic and literary sources.
 Each student will undertake several long-term projects, including detailed studies of a plot of land, a country, and a commodity.
-Students will read novels, poetry, and both primary and secondary sources in all the disciplines.
-Ultimately, our 9th graders will hone their skills in analytical and creative writing, oral presentation, collaboration, research and analysis.
+Students will read novels, poetry, and both primary and secondary sources in all three disciplines.
+Ultimately, our Ninth graders will hone their skills in analytical and creative writing, oral presentation, collaboration, research and analysis.
 They will also learn the habits of reflection, self-evaluation, perseverance, and practice.
 Throughout they will demonstrate their skills and understanding through presentations, experiments, Wiki creation, writing and teaching.
-After completion of the integrated course, Putney students will be expected to accurately sketch the world around them, critically observe and analyze their environment, collect and use GIS (Geographic Information Systems) data, write in both analytical and imaginative forms, synthesize scientific and historical facts into meaning and be fearless enough to embrace uncertainty, ambiguity, and the benefits of failure.
+After completion of this integrated course, Putney students will be expected to accurately sketch the world around them, critically observe and analyze their environment, collect and use GIS (Geographic Information Systems) data, write in both analytical and imaginative forms, synthesize scientific and historical facts into meaning and be fearless enough to embrace uncertainty, ambiguity, and the benefits of failure.
 Students will earn credits in science (.5 biology .5 earth science), history/social science (1.0), English (1.0).
 In addition they will learn some basic tools and vocabulary of economics, GIS, data analysis, and political science, as well as the rudiments of epistemology.
 Mathematical thinking will be an integral part of our study.

-Tenth Grade Course Requirement
+Tenth Grade Course

 Tenth grade students take History of the Modern World which focuses on western society and culture.